SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 stored properties of that class are initialized and ``self.init`` or ``super.init`` is called (that is, any initializer delegation is performed).

-A nonfailable initializer can delegate to another nonfailable initializer or to a failable initializer that produces an implicitly unwrapped optional instance.
+A failable initializer can delegate to any kind of initializer.
-A failable initializer can delegate to a nonfailable initializer or either kind of failable initializer.
+A nonfailable initializer can delegate to another nonfailable initializer or to an ``init!`` failable initializer.

-In addition, a ``nil`` return value is propagated through failable initializer delegation.
+Initialization failure propagates through initializer delegation.
 Specifically,
 if a failable initializer delegates to an initializer that fails and returns ``nil``, then the initializer that delegated also fails and implicitly returns ``nil``.
-If a nonfailable initializer delegates to an initializer that fails and returns ``nil``, then a runtime error is raised
+If a nonfailable initializer delegates to an ``init!`` failable initializer that fails and returns ``nil``, then a runtime error is raised
 (as if you used the ``!`` operator to unwrap an optional that has a ``nil`` value).

+For more information and to see examples of failable initializers, see :ref:`Initialization_FailableInitializers`.

 .. langref-grammar